tsukhu/world-ranks/README.md

 ## Objective

 Experiments with NextJS 10.
-This is based one of the best live coding video tutorials by [Thu Nghiem](https://www.youtube.com/watch?v=v8o9iJU5hEA)

-## Credits

-Based on and extended from the live coding video by [Thu Nghiem](https://www.youtube.com/watch?v=v8o9iJU5hEA).
+.
 This has been extended to try out different features of NextJS 10.

- - Additions and changes made
+### Additions and changes made
     - Minor bug fixes
     - Styling adjustments
     - Mapbox support